Harold Wheeler (musician)

-William Harold Wheeler Jr. (born July 14, 1943), is an American orchestrator, composer, conductor, arranger, record producer, and music director.
-He has received numerous Tony Award and Drama Desk Award nominations for orchestration, and won the 2003 Drama Desk Award for Outstanding Orchestrations for Hairspray.
+William Harold Wheeler Jr. (July 14, 1943 – June 24, 2026) was an American orchestrator, composer, conductor, arranger, record producer and music director.
+He received numerous Tony Award and Drama Desk Award nominations for orchestration, and won the Drama Desk Award for Outstanding Orchestrations for Hairspray in 2003.

 Career

-Wheeler first worked in the 1960s as the musical director (MD) for Burt Bacharach making him the first African-American MD of a major pop act.
-He also was doing arranging for Tony Orlando and Nina Simone during that time.
-He was named Music Conductor for the 76th Academy Awards, becoming only the second African-American conductor in the academy's history.
-He also was a music arranger on the 79th Academy Awards.
-Wheeler was one of two conductors (the others being fellow composers John Williams and Paul Shaffer) during the closing ceremonies of the 1996 Summer Olympics.
+Wheeler first worked in the 1960s as the musical director for Burt Bacharach, making him the first African-American MD of a major pop artist.
+He also did arranging for Tony Orlando and Nina Simone during that time.
+In 2004, he served as music conductor for the 76th Academy Awards, becoming only the second African-American conductor in the award show's history.
+He also was a music arranger on the 79th Academy Awards in 2007.
+Wheeler was one of two conductors (the others being fellow composers John Williams and Paul Shaffer) during the opening and closing ceremonies of the 1996 Summer Olympics.

-Wheeler was the musical director on the ABC Network show, Dancing with the Stars for the show's first 17 seasons.
-In January 2014, it was announced that former American Idol bandleader Ray Chew would take over as musical director for the show's 18th season.
+He was the musical director on ABC's Dancing with the Stars for the show's first 17 seasons.
+He was replaced by former American Idol bandleader Ray Chew as musical director starting with the show's 18th season in 2014.

+Personal life and death

+Wheeler was born in St Louis, Missouri on July 14, 1943.
+He attended Howard University, where he met actress Hattie Winston, they were married and had a daughter.
+He died on June 24, 2026, at the age of 82.

 Awards

-In 2008, he received a Lifetime Achievement Award from the NAACP Theatre Awards In 2019, he received a Special Tony Award for Lifetime Achievement in the Theater.
+In 2008, he received a Lifetime Achievement Award from the NAACP Theatre Awards.
+In 2019, he received a Special Tony Award for Lifetime Achievement in the Theater.

-Personal life

-Wheeler was born in St Louis, Missouri.
-He attended Howard University, where he met his future wife, actress Hattie Winston.